ChrisSuess/Project-Xbow/README.md

 To run a script on instance: python xbow.py -n NAME_OF_JOB -p AWS -s SCRIPT_NAME

 To get SSH details of instance: python xbow.py -n NAME_OF_JOB -p AWS -i

+To Fuse Local and AWS HDD and copy files add -f

+To collect data add -c

+To terminate instance add -t